About

 09:30 to 09:45

-Welcome - Opening Remarks and Award Presentation
+Welcome - Opening Remarks

 09:45 to 10:45

-Keynote Speaker - Nadia Udamat
+Keynote Speaker - Nadia Umadat

 Join us for a keynote address by Nadia Devi Umadat, settlement social worker and first time children’s book author, as she outlines “The Transformative Power of Library Staff to Shape Communities.”
 Topics addressed will include youth mental health, representation and empathy in storytelling and understanding the newcomer experience.
 She will also offer practical advice and relatable stories to highlight the importance of trauma informed care and wellness for service providers working with vulnerable populations, which will provide attendees with powerful strategies for navigating change and inclusive, emotionally safer programming.